Nifty Pharma index hits all-time high; Sun Pharma scales 4-year high

 -

-Shares of pharmaceutical companies were on a roll at the bourses on Monday, with the Nifty Pharma index hitting an all-time high of 14,172, after rising 3 per cent on the National Stock Exchange (NSE) on the back of strong rally in stocks like Sun Pharmaceutical Industries, Torrent Pharma, Alkem Laboratories, Divis Laboratories, Lupin and Dr Reddys Laboratories.
+The Nifty Pharma index hit an all-time high of 14,228, after rising 3.5 per cent in intra-day trades on the National Stock Exchange (NSE) on Monday, led by a strong rally in stocks like Torrent Pharma, Alkem Laboratories, Cadila Healthcare, Aurobindo Pharma, Dr Reddy’s Laboratories, Sun Pharmaceutical Industries and Divi’s Labs.
 The pharma index surpassed its previous high of 14,020.70, touched in intra-day trade on April 7, 2015.

 Since April, the Nifty Pharma index has outperformed the market by surging 15 per cent, against 1.7 per cent gain in the Nifty50 index.
-In the past one month, the market values of Cadila Healthcare, Lupin, Dr Reddys Laboratories, Divis Laboratories, Aurobindo Pharma and Sun Pharma have appreciated between 10 per cent and 21 per cent.
-In comparison, the benchmark index was up less than 1 per cent in that the period.
+In the past one month, the market values of Cadila Healthcare, Lupin, Dr Reddy’s Laboratories, Divi’s Laboratories, Aurobindo Pharma and Sun Pharma have appreciated between 10 per cent and 21 per cent.
+In comparison, the benchmark index was up less than 1 per cent in that period.

+The gains are led by a strong performance by pharmaceutical companies in the domestic market in April, tie-ups by Indian generic players to market covid-related drugs and expectations of a double digit growth in the March quarter.

 Indian Pharma Market (IPM) sales for April 2021 showed an unprecedented 51.5 per cent growth year on year (YoY).
 Adjusting for the low base effect and excess Covid sales, April YoY growth is at 17.7 per cent, still very strong, analysts at Jefferies said in pharma sector report.